-How to Frame a Floating Basement Wall by yourself
+How to Frame a Basement by Yourself

 I have framed many basements in my day and I always frame them myself.
 I am going to tell you how to frame your basement walls in a way that you will be able to float the walls by yourself.

 Now some sections of walls that are really long you might need help just lifting the wall after framing it on the floor but mostly you should be able to frame lift and float the walls all by yourself.

 Since you are framing your walls yourself I will assume you have general knowledge and knowhow for framing walls.
 If you are nailing your plates and studs or using an air-nailer it doesn’t matter you can use my method with both nailing methods.

 Floating basement walls is always a good idea in case your floor heaves and shifts.
 When you float the wall and your basement floor shifts chances are you won’t get cracks in your walls.

 Framing and Floating Basment Walls

 Floating your walls means either the top or bottom plate will be floating only using spikes to connect your wall to a 2nd wall plate.
 I float my walls at the floor.
 Let’s get started.
 So you have all your lumber on site right?
 Ok good.